Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 OR

 You can also choose to simply complete the entire 360 hours before getting your SAC-in-Training credential.
-Most education programs cover the full 360 hours for SAC licensure; only four programs are limited to just 100 hours to fulfill only the SAC-in-Training requirement.
+Most education programs cover the full 360 hours for SAC licensure.
+Only four programs are limited to just 100 hours to fulfill only the SAC-in-Training requirement.

 The DSPS-approved education provider list includes qualifying training seminars, courses, presentations, and formal higher education programs, including undergraduate certificate, associate degree, bachelor’s, and even master’s programs if you already hold a bachelor’s degree.

-You’ll find plenty of approved colleges offering certificate and associate’s degree programs that fulfill the minimum requirements for in-training and full SAC licensure.
+You’ll find plenty of approved colleges offering certificate and associate degree programs that fulfill the minimum requirements for in-training and full SAC licensure.
 But you’ll also notice there are qualifying bachelor’s programs that go beyond just the bare minimum.
 You’ll also find that later when it comes to documenting supervised experience, the internships and practicums that are often included in a bachelor’s program count toward your training hour requirements.

 Step 2 – Pass an Exam on State Laws and Gain Experience as an SAC-in-Training